Basis-Theory/basistheory-integration-guides/index.markdown

                         <img src="./assets/images/card4.svg">
                         <div class="container">
                             <h4>Quickstart Guide</h4>
-                            <p>To understand how to implement Basis Theory we are pleased to offer you this 10-step guide.
-If you don’t want a guide and just want to see it work, run on over to the sandbox.
-If you want to go right to postman to test you can use our official library hosted here.
-For those of you who want a technical guide, here is an excellent way to get started testing Basis Theory end to end.</p>
+                            <p>We are pleased to offer you this 10-step guide and sample application to demonstrate how to tokenize data using Basis Theory.
+This is an excellent way to quickly get started testing Basis Theory end to end.</p>
                         </div>
                     </div>
                 </a>